Shyber05/lab6/README.md

 ## Lab 6 Version Control

-This is a simple encoder to let a collaborator contribut create a decoder()
+This is a simple encoder to let a collaborator create a decoder()